andrea-prearo/andrea-prearo.github.io/_posts/2017-04-03-Boost-Smooth-Scrolling-with-iOS-10-Pre-Fetching-API.md

 This difference in loading multi-column layouts is at the core of the most important iOS10 `UICollectionView` optimization: *Pre-Fetching*.
 Let’s explore it in more detail.

-# Pre-Fetching API #
+## Pre-Fetching API ##

 When presenting iOS10, Apple touted [**Pre-Fetching**](https://developer.apple.com/videos/play/wwdc2016/219/) as an *Adaptive Technology*.
 What this means is that *Pre-Fetching* will try take advantage of how users interact with the app to perform some optimizations targeted to improve scrolling performances.
 For instance, this new technology will look for idle times (when the user is scrolling slowly, or not scrolling at all) to load (*Pre-Fetch*) new cells.
 Depending on user scrolling patterns, there may be more (or less) opportunities for *Pre-Fetching* to perform such an optimization.

 Before reviewing the available API, let’s take a look at some best practices to work with this technology.
 In order to fully take advantage of *Pre-Fetching*, the bulk of setting up cell content must be performed in `collectionView(_:cellForItemAt:)`.
 Operations performed in `collectionView(_:willDisplay:forItemAt:)` and `collectionView(didEndDisplaying:forItemAt:)` should be kept minimal and must be non-CPU intensive.
 Even better, it would be optimal if we could perform no operation at all for those lifecycle events!
 Also, keep in mind that, even if `collectionView(_:cellForItemAt:)` gets called for a cell, it is still possible that the cell will never be displayed.

 Some very good news is that *Pre-Fetching* is enabled by default for apps compiled on iOS10.
-It is, however, possible to turn this feature off by setting the `isPrefetchingEnabled` property of `UICollectionView` to false.
+It is, however, possible to turn this feature off by setting the `isPrefetchingEnabled` property of `UICollectionView` to `false`.
 It is also important to note that *Pre-Fetching* works alongside the cell lifecycle.
 This means that the code we already wrote to implement a collection view doesn’t need to be changed - the only action required to take full advantage of *Pre-Fetching* is to implement the *Pre-Fetching API*.

 # Pre-Fetching API and UICollectionView #